 Meanwhile, make your stuffing.
 Add your crumbled feta to a small bowl (make sure the feta is well crumbled into very small pieces), and then add your dill.
 Mix until they are well combined.
 Set aside in the fridge.

-Once your has double in size, turn it out onto a lightly floured surface.
+Once your dough has double in size, turn it out onto a lightly floured surface.
 Using a bench scraper, divide your dough into 10 equal sized pieces.
 Each one will be about 95-100g.
 Then shape each piece into a ball.

 Working with one ball at a time, gently press your thumbs into the centre of the ball, and then work around the ball to create a bowl-like shape.
-Add 1 Tbsp of your feta and dill mixture into the centre of the dough and then gently pinch the edges back together to close the dough and lock the stuffing inside.
+Add 1 tablespoon of your feta and dill mixture into the centre of the dough and then gently pinch the edges back together to close the dough and lock the stuffing inside.
 Once the stuffing is securely in place, roll the dough back into a ball.
 Repeat this process with each dough ball.

 Once your dough balls are stuffed, use your hands or a rolling pill to shape them into pitas.
-Aim for 6" into diameter.
+Aim for 6" in diameter.
 They don't have to be perfect circles.
 And some feta might peek through or come through the dough.
 That's fine.

 Lightly brush both sides of the pitas with olive oil.